Criminal justice: what are the limitation periods? - There's a major victim

 An offense is occult if it cannot be known to the victim or to justice because of its nature (breach of trust, abuse of social property).

-An offense is concealed if the perpetrator has organized to prevent its discovery (crime of tax evasion).
+An offense is concealed whether the author has organized himself to prevent its discovery (offense of tax evasion).

-The starting point for the limitation period is the day on which the infringement occurs and can be ascertained.
+The starting point for the limitation period for these infringements is the day the offense is discovered and can be ascertained.

 Example :